 Also, the management needs to address the desired result from this change.
 Whether you are looking to achieve a faster time to market or to increase the predictability of your process, your people will embrace more easily the change if they understand and believe in the desired result.

-Challenge #3: Lack of team ownership
+Challenge #3: Lack of team ownership.
+Team resistance.

 By increasing team member’s ownership of the process, they would be given the freedom to analyze and figure out how to come up with solutions by themselves whenever they encounter issues, instead of wasting valuable time waiting for approval after approval just for something to be done.

 Moreover, when members focus on ownership, their engagement, and sense of belonging to the vision that the business preaches increases.
 Their work efficiency and productivity increase too while the resistance to change is naturally fading away.
 At the end of the day, it’s the team members that do the work for the customers, so it’s only natural their voice to be heard.